wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-When signing `GET` requests, use the same code as above with normalized request data as described in specification, or (preferrably) use the following helper method:
+When signing `GET` requests, use the same code as above with normalized request data as described in specification, or (preferably) use the following helper method:

 ```swift
 // 2FA signature, uses device related key and user PIN code